brosca2/521-music-rec/README.md

 *   The final similarity score between any two songs is calculated in `similarity_calculator.py`.
 *   It's a weighted sum of the individual similarity components:
     *   `Similarity = (0.55 * Audio Similarity) + (0.50 * Lyrics Similarity) + (0.20 * Language Similarity)`
-    *   Audio Similarity is based on the cosine distance between scaled Essentia feature vectors- there might be a warning about type conversions, I tried to address them, it didn't seem to make the warning go away, but it still calculated everything out.
+    *   Audio Similarity is based on the cosine distance between scaled Essentia feature vectors- there might be a warning about type conversions, I tried to address them, it didn't seem to make the warning go away, but it still calculated everything out after some tuple extraction.
 This is based off of a range from [-1,1]
     *   Lyrics Similarity is based on the Jaccard similarity of unique word sets-- the shared words among both songs not including the stop words from online.
-This is based off of a range from (0,1)
+This is based off of a range from [0,1]
     *   Language Similarity is the binary (0 or 1) of whether two songs share any of the same languages in their lists (if either include more than 1).

 ## How to Run